ankitaludbe/simple-portfolio/README.md

 ## A simple portfolio website.

-In this session I learnt to use simple html and css components to create a simple and beutiful portfolio website.
+By using html and css, created a simple and elegant portfolio website.